garry133/IndoreSafar/README.md

 # Features
 1. Users can create, edit, and remove places. <br>
 2. user can describe places. <br>
-3. Users can review places once, and edit or remove their review.
+3. Users can review places and edit or remove their review.